lsthisloss/lsthisloss/README.md

 ## About Me
 👋 My name is Oleh.
 I'm 26, living in Ukraine and I'm a software engineer.
 🔭 Currently, I’m improving my skills as a fullstack web developer.
-⚡ Happy to learning new info and consolidating it on practice.

 ## Technical Skills
 ### Programming Languages